Programming with NDIP

 This section defines the tool's inputs.
 In this example, the tool

-requires an input by the name Option
+requires an input by the name Option.
+The valid values for

 <inputs>